dunamismax/dunamismax/README.md

 **Other Ways to Support:**

 - Star the [Full Stack Rust repository](https://github.com/dunamismax/full-stack-rust)
+- Use the template to build your own applications
 - Report bugs and suggest improvements
 - Share the project with others
 - Contribute code or documentation
+- Showcase projects built with the template

 ---